Health and Safety Requirements

 Following an illness, campers will be readmitted to the program when they have no longer exhibited the above symptoms for at least 24 hours, without the aid of medication.

 Summer at Norwood is prohibited by law from administering or distributing any medication without a physician's order.
 In order to distribute medication to your camper, Summer at Norwood must have a completed and signed a Medication Administration Form on file.
 By law, Medication Administration Forms must be signed by both a guardian and a physician.
 Medication forms are located in the "Document Center", which can be accessed by clicking the three stacked lines in the top left corner in your online account home screen.
 Summer at Norwood CANNOT accept telephone permission to administer medication to campers.
 Summer at Norwood CANNOT accept medical forms from other schools or camps.
 All medication must be provided in its original container and will be administered by Norwood's camp nurse or a staff member who has completed medication administration training.

 Summer at Norwood is not a nut-free camp, however, we do our best to accommodate our campers with allergies.
 All campers are encouraged not to bring foods that contain nuts.
-Campers will eat outside or in classrooms and will maintain at least six feet of distance between each other while eating.
+Campers will eat outside or in classrooms and will maintain at least three feet of distance between each other while eating.
 Campers with life threatening allergies must have a completed Allergy Action Plan on file, signed by both a guardian and a physician.
 If medication is required for a camper's allergy, Summer at Norwood must have a completed and signed a Medication Administration Form on file.
 Medication and allergy forms are located in the "Document Center", which can be accessed by clicking the three stacked lines in the top left corner in your online account home screen.

 Lunch and Snacks